 National over-the-counter (OTC) brands reign in many markets, but that shouldn’t deter smaller companies or regional firms from meaningfully competing with them.
 In fact, advancements in printing and packaging technology, specifically extended gamut printing, have opened possibilities for private and white label products.

 In simple terms, extended gamut printing provides a time-efficient and cost-effective way for private label brands to combine multiple SKUs on one press run.
-While partnering with manufacturers of name-brand products, retailers can utilize labeling and packaging under their own brand.
+While partnering with manufacturers of name-brand products, retailers can utilize pharmaceutical packaging and labeling and under their own brand.

 What Is Private Labeling?